eolicneb/Disance_Estimator_render/examples/examples_readme.md

 # Render_examples

-These .bmp are some outputs for the three different Distance_Estimator models implemented in the DE module and selected by means of the "forma" parameter in the DEparam module.
+These are .png versions of the .bmp outputs for the three different Distance_Estimator models implemented in the DE module and selected by means of the "forma" parameter in the DEparam module.